imagej/imagej.github.io/_pages/plugins/nanotrackj.md

 **Center Estimation:** here are three methods available.
 The blob method requires a binary image.
 The objects you want to track should be connected foreground pixels.
 Such connected regions are often called "blobs".
 Each blob represents a particle to be tracked.
 You have to segment your image (e.g. through thresholding) to use this method.
 The centroid of the blob is used for tracking.

-The *maxima method* utilizes the ["Process -&gt; Find Maxima"](/ij/docs/menus/process.html#find-maxima) method of ImageJ.
+The *maxima method* utilizes the [{% include bc path="Process|Find Maxima" %}](/ij/docs/menus/process.html#find-maxima) method of ImageJ.
 A "Spot Assistant" helps the user to select an appropriate mean filter size and tolerance value.

 ![](/media/Spotassistant.png "Spotassistant.png")